As you all can tell, we like to do things naturally around our ranch. So feeding our horses sugar treats is just not gonna happen!

 Our boys love TEA TIME

 Tea Time: Purchase HereUse ½ Cup of dried yarrow flowers, stems are fine too placed in a tea strainer.
 Using a quart mason jar, POUR boiling water OVER herbs to the bottom of the rim of the jar.
 Let steep for an hour.
 Pour over horses feed and mix.
+I have been asked about the fed I use for my horses and especially the RESPIRE mix for his allergies.
+Here is that link and Jessica is awesome!
+Call her and ask questions.
+She is always open to help!

 2 Cups Plantain